openshift/openshift-origin-design/designs/developer/4.6/HPA/index.md

 ### Add Horizontal Pod Autoscaler- YAML Editor

-The user can toggle between the two pages view, either a form or YAML view.
+The user can toggle between the two page views, either a form or YAML view.
 In the YAML view, the user can add custom metrics and inputs to the YAML editor.
 The schema for the horizontal pod autoscaler is featured on the right hand side.

 ![Add horizontal pod autoscaler YAML editor](img/3-hpa.jpg)